felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Every search result required me to do at least three other searches to understand what basic sentences meant.
-For a while, it felt like I was surrounded by buzzwords, with no one telling me anything.
+For a while, it felt like I was surrounded by buzzwords, with no clear explanations in sight.
 Oh how I wished Jimmy Neutron's "[book gum](https://www.youtube.com/watch?v=x1ambhfSnBA)" was real!

 This process
 lasted *years*, and it was unpleasant.
 I felt useless.
 I felt ashamed.
 I wished I could go back in time and